Lilydale line: Route

-The Lilydale line forms a mostly curved route from the Melbourne central business district to its terminus in Lilydale.
-The route is 37.8 km long and is predominantly doubled tracked, however between Flinders Street station and Richmond, the track is widened to 12 tracks, narrowing to 4 tracks between Richmond and Burnley before narrowing to 3 tracks between Burnley and Box Hill.
+The Lilydale line forms a curved route from the Melbourne central business district to its terminus in Lilydale.
+The route is 37.8 km long and predominantly double-tracked, however, between Flinders Street station and Richmond, the track widens to 12 tracks, narrowing to four tracks between Richmond and Burnley before narrowing to 3 tracks between Burnley and Box Hill.
 Finally, the line narrows to two tracks between Box Hill and Mooroolbark before narrowing to a single track to its terminus.
-After Mooroolbark, passing loops and island platforms are present at throughout the remaining track to allow trains to pass.
-After departing from its terminus at Flinders Street, the Lilydale line traverses both flat and hilly country with some curves (more towards the end of the line) and fairly significant earthworks for parts of the line.
+After Mooroolbark, passing loops and island platforms are present throughout the remaining track to allow trains to pass.
 Sections of the line have been elevated or lowered into a cutting to eliminate level crossings.
-The line will be fully grade seperated by 2025.

-The line follows the same alignment as the Alamein, Belgrave, and Glen Waverley lines with the four services splitting onto different routes at Burnley.
+The line follows the same alignment as the Alamein, Belgrave, and Glen Waverley lines, with the four services splitting onto different routes at Burnley.
 The Alamein, Belgrave, and Lilydale services continue till the Alamein line splits off at Camberwell, with the two services continuing together till Ringwood.
-After departing Ringwood station, the Lilydale line heads north with the Belgrave line heading in an eastern direction.
+After departing Ringwood station, the Lilydale line heads north, with the Belgrave line heading in an eastern direction.
 Almost all of the rail line goes through built-up suburbs, however, the rail line becomes peri-urban towards its terminus in Lilydale.